broadinstitute/cn_correlation/README.md

 - *score_cooccurance.m* - create logical CN_event X sample arrays representing which sample has which events

 ### Analysis Functions
+Analysis functions create a background distribution from the chunk file outputs of the controlled permutations and assess the statistical significance of the observed data
-#### top level functions
+#### top-level functions
-- *corrperm_analyze_features.m* -
+There are two top level analyses possible on permuted data: analyzing pairs of copy number events for anticorrelation or correlation, and analyzing the correlation (or anticorrelation) of a patient sample feature with one other copy number event.
-- *corrperm_analyze_pairs.m* - original code for analyzing pairs of events which loads all permutations from all chunk files into memory at once.
-Fastest and most flexible alternative, but memory intensive.
+- *corrperm_analyze_pairs.m* - original algorithm for analyzing pairs of events which loads all permutations from all chunk files into memory at once.
+Fastest and most flexible for analysis development.
+Memory intensive: storage scales NNP where *N* is the number of events and *P* is the number of permutations.
-- *corrperm_analyze_pairs2.m* - memory conservative analysis of event pairs, minimally scores permutations one chunk file at a time.
+- *corrperm_analyze_pairs2.m* - more memory conservative analysis of event pairs, minimally scores permutations one chunk file at a time into a co-occurence count for each event.
+Storage scales independentky of number of permutations.
-- *corrperm_analyze_pairs3.m* - slightly more flexible memory-conservative analysis, builds histogram of counts for each event.
+- *corrperm_analyze_pairs3.m* - slightly more flexible memory-conservative analysis, builds histogram of counts for each event from each chunk file, motivated primarily by the need to visualize.
+- *corrperm_analyze_features.m* - original algorithm for analyzing features.
+This uses the same memory-intensive algorithm as the original *corrperm_analyze_pairs()* and should be revised similarly if memory is an issue in the analysis phase.
 #### helper functions
-- *save_feature_pvalues.m* - write tab-delimited results file for correlation of CN events with some other patient feature
-- *save_feature_pvalues_2tailed.m* -
-- *save_pair_pvalues.m* - write tab-delimited results file for correlated or anti-correlated pairs of CN events
 - *max_fish_power.m* - calculate the maximum possible power (best p-value) for given marginals
 - *load_permutation_ref_inputs.m* - load the canonical reference data files into memory.
+- *save_pair_pvalues.m* - write tab-delimited results file for correlated or anti-correlated pairs of CN events
+- *save_feature_pvalues.m* - DELETE ME (replaced by the analyze_and_save() subfunction defined in corrperm_analyze_features.m)
+- *save_feature_pvalues_2tailed.m* - DELETE ME (replaced by the analyze_and_save() subfunction defined in corrperm_analyze_features.m)
+- *corrperm_get_final_stats.m* - this reads in the final amplification and deletion errors (difference from observed disruption) for each simulated annealing permutation from the permutation chunk files.

 - *corrperm_display_stats.m* - displays the statistics gathered by the permutation.